Tunisia entry requirements for Tanzania passport holders

 Frequently asked questions

-No. Tunisia does not offer visa on arrival for Tanzanian citizens.
+No. Tunisia does not offer visa-on-arrival for Tanzanian passport holders.
 You must obtain a visa from a Tunisian embassy or consulate before you travel.

 Official sources